Alachua County Energy Efficiency Program

 Rebuilding Together NCF works with every property owner to determine the best course of action to bring down energy costs for tenants.
 They will work to ensure that the upgrades they recommend comply with HOA guidelines, and in some circumstances, will even file paperwork with your HOA on the landlord’s behalf (with the landlord’s permission).

-This program is for renters in the unincorporated areas of Alachua County, and the County’s smaller municipalities.
-View information on a similar program run by the City of Gainesville.
+This program is for all renters in Alachua County, including the County’s smaller municipalities, and the City of Gainesville.
+If you are a Gainesville homeowner, you can view information on a similar program run by the City of Gainesville.